microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user-post-messages.md

 - Provide the applicable [Internet Message Headers](https://tools.ietf.org/html/rfc2076) and the [MIME content](https://tools.ietf.org/html/rfc2045), all encoded in **base64** format in the request body.
 - Add any attachments and S/MIME properties into the MIME content.

-Save the draft in any folder and optionally update it before sending.
-To save to the Drafts folder, use the /messages shortcut.
+You can save the draft in any folder.
+To save it in the Drafts folder, use the /messages shortcut.

 [Send](/graph/api-reference/beta/api/message-send.md) the draft message in a subsequent operation.

-Alternatively, [send a new message](../api/user-sendmail.md) in a single action, or create a draft to [forward](../api/message-createforward.md), [reply](../api/message-createreply.md) or [reply-all](../api/message-createreplyall.md) to an existing message.
+Alternatively, [send a new message](../api/user-sendmail.md) in a single action, or create a draft [to forward](../api/message-createforward.md), [to reply](../api/message-createreply.md) or [to reply-all](../api/message-createreplyall.md) to an existing message.

 ## Permissions
 One of the following permissions are required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).